Type of Property Guide

 Potentially, but the calculation is more complex than for a larger flat.
 The extension cost (freeholder premium, your legal fees, valuation costs) needs to be weighed against how much the extension would add to the sale price.
 For a low-value studio, the extension cost may be proportionally large relative to the price uplift.
 Get a leasehold valuation surveyor's assessment before deciding.

-Expect a discount for the short lease (broadly: 5 to 15 per cent for 70 to 80 years, 15 to 30 per cent for 60 to 70 years, 30 per cent or more below 60 years) on top of any discount already built into the price due to the studio format.
+Expect a discount for the short lease (broadly: 5 to 15 percent for 70 to 80 years, 15 to 30 percent for 60 to 70 years, 30 percent or more below 60 years) on top of any discount already built into the price due to the studio format.
 The two factors compound: a studio that already sells at a discount to one-bedroom flats will need to be priced further below its comparables to reflect the short lease.

 Yes, but the practical buyer pool narrows to specialist cash buyers and experienced investors who model the future extension cost into their offer.
 Auction is often a suitable route at this lease length.
 Open-market sale via an estate agent becomes very difficult once mortgage buyers are excluded, especially for a studio.